Optimal Budget Aggregation with Star-Shaped Preference Domains: Impossibilities for and preferences

 We now consider a manipulation of Agent 1 from Profile \ref{prof:5l1} to Profile \ref{prof:6l1}.
 It follows from \strp that $ d_1^{(5)}(\q^{(5)})\leq d_1^{(5)}(\q^{(6)})=1/3$, which implies that $q^{(5)}_c \le 1/6$.
 Similarly, we consider a manipulation of Agent 3 from Profile \ref{prof:5l1} to Profile \ref{prof:1l1}.
 It follows from \strp that $d_3^{(5)}(\q^{(5)})\leq d_3^{(5)}(\q^{(1)})=1/3$, which implies that $q^{(5)}_c \ge 1/2-1/6=1/3$, a contradiction.

 \parbox{0.63\textwidth}{ Graphically, both inequalities are shown in the figure on the right.
-The blue area on the right contains the points satisfying the first inequality, and the red area on the left contains the points satisfying the second inequality.
+The blue area at the bottom contains the points satisfying the first inequality, and the red area on the right contains the points satisfying the second inequality.
 It is evident that the two inequalities cannot be satisfied simultaneously. } \parbox{0.35\textwidth}{

 }

 This example can be extended to arbitrary numbers of alternatives and agents in the following way.

 To increase the number of alternatives, simply add alternatives $j^+$ with $p_{i,j^+}=0$ for all agents~$i$.
 These new alternatives do not affect the argument, as \eff implies range-respect, which ensures that none of them ever receives a positive amount.